jansdhillon/landscape-demo/README.md

 > Press `CTRL+C` while the script is running to cleanup and destroy
 > the infrastucture.

-> [!WARNING]
+> [!CAUTION]
-> It's possible that Multipass will time out while provisioning Ubuntu Core devices to register with
+> If using Ubuntu Core, it's possible that Multipass will time out while provisioning Ubuntu Core devices to register with Landscape.
-> Landscape.
 They should still register eventually, but the timeout is unfortunately not configurable.
-> However, [destroy.sh](./destroy.sh) does take this into account.
+However, [destroy.sh](./destroy.sh) does take this into account.

 ## Trigger-based script execution